guleihu/seo-evaluation-engine/docs/EXTENDING_FUNCTIONALITY.md

       throw 'Missing parameter: path';
     }

-    /* Put the string of HTML to this.html so it can be picked up later on */ this.html = fs.readFileSync(path, 'utf8');
+    /* Put the string of HTML to this.html so it can be picked up later */ this.html = fs.readFileSync(path, 'utf8');
   }
 }